FIFA Announces Names Of World Club Cup Referees - UrduPoint

 FIFA Announces Names Of World Club Cup Referees

-In a statement issued today, the committee announced that it has chosen seven referees and 12 assistant referees, in addition to seven video assistant referees (VAR), who include Emirati referee Mohammed Abdullah Hassan and assistant referees Mohammed Al Hammadi and Hassan Al Mihri.
+In its statement published today, the committee announced that it chose seven referees and 12 assistant referees, in addition to seven video assistant referees (VAR), who include Emirati referee Mohammed Abdullah Hassan and assistant referees Mohammed Al Hammadi and Hassan Al Mihri.

-The committee affirmed that the selected referees will complete their final preparations a week before the start of matches while ensuring the required safeguards and precautionary measures to guarantee their safety.
+The statement affirmed that the selected referees will complete their final preparations a week before the start of matches while ensuring the required safeguards and precautionary measures to guarantee their safety.

 The FIFA Club World Cup is set to take place from 1st to 11th February, 2021, with the participation of seven clubs.